burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

   * NLP - POS tagging, n-gram search, sentiment analysis, WordNet - six European languages
   * Some machine learning - vector space model, clustering, SVM.
   * Has database wrappers, network analysis, javascript visualization

+#### MontyLingua

+#### Vocabulary
+  * A dictionary that provides lookup for definitions, synonyms, antonyms, parts of speech, translation, usage examples,  pronunciation, and hyphenation, returning simple JSON objects.
+  * Similar to / an alternative to WordNet (which is available through NLTK).

 ### Web crawling and scraping